Sea Fishing in Dorset

 Fishing Stone Pier in Weymouth – Best for Mackerel & LRF Tactics

-There are rocks along the pier so it’s common to use float rigs instead of bottom fished baits in summer.
+There are rocks along the pier so it’s common to use float rigs instead of bottom-fished baits in summer.
 Given that most fish caught are small, LRF tactics are a good idea for having the most fun.
+Feathers are banned here.

 Weymouth Pleasure Pier Fishing